Leaders Recognized for Innovation and Supporting Inclusion

 “Receiving this award is such an honour.
 I believe it reflects the incredible support and opportunities I’ve found at West Fraser.
 I am deeply grateful to be part of the forest sector, to have worked alongside so many inspiring women across the industry and honored to be recognized among such exceptional peers.” – Laura Trout

-Marie-Noëlle Watts, Chemical Engineer, Domtar
+Marie-Noëlle Watts, General Manager, Domtar

 Returning to Domtar in 2012, she quickly advanced through leadership roles at mills in Dolbeau, Amos, and Alma, Quebec, where she oversaw production, environmental performance, and resource management.
 In 2021, she became General Manager at Domtar’s Dolbeau mill and now leads the team at the St-Félicien Kraft pulp mill.
 Throughout her career, she has demonstrated a strong commitment to operational excellence, environmental stewardship, and inspiring other women in the forest products industry and beyond.